-College of Law > Academics > Experiential Learning > Legal Clinics > Asylum & Refugee > CONFIA > Deferred Action for Childhood Arrivals
+College of Law > Academics > Experiential Learning > Legal Clinics > Asylum & Immigration > CONFIA > Deferred Action for Childhood Arrivals

 By E. Villela /

 If granted deferred action under the DACA program, the status lasts for two years from the date of the grant.
 Deferred action can be renewed before the end of the two year period.
 Those who are approved for deferred action under the DACA program will need to wait until U. S. Citizenship and Immigration Services publishes an updated form on which to apply.